Probesys/bileto/docs/developers/roles.md

 # Roles & permissions

 In Bileto, the permissions are handled by the [Role](/src/Entity/Role.php) entity.

 Roles are associated to the users via the [Authorization](/src/Entity/Authorization.php) entity.
 An authorization is associated to a role and a user.
 It also can be associated to an organization.

+In Bileto, roles can be created by the administrators in order to customize the access given to the users.

+## The permissions

+The permissions allow the actions of a user in Bileto.
+For instance, there is a specific permission to create tickets, and another one to update the title of a ticket.
+Permissions are directly attached to the roles.
+When creating a role, an administrator can select the permissions that will be attached to the role.

-## Administrative roles
+## The types of roles

+There are three (or four) types of roles:

+- Administrator (and Super): these roles give access to the administration of Bileto.
+There is one and only one “Super” role which cannot be removed.
-The admin roles give access to the global "Settings" section and the related actions.
+- Operational: these roles give access to the back office and allow users with operational roles to be assigned to tickets.

-Authorizations associated to an admin role are never associated to an organization: they are always applied globally.

-Permissions examples:

-- access to the global settings (always applied): `admin:see`
+- User: these roles are intended to the end-users so they have access to the assistance tools.

-    - manage the roles: `admin:manage:roles`
-    - manage the users: `admin:manage:users`
-    - manage the organizations: `admin:manage:organizations`
+The type defines the kind of permissions that can be attached to a role.
+For instance, an Operational role can “Answer confidentially to tickets”, while User roles cannot.

+## The authorizations

+By default, a user can do nothing in Bileto: it needs to be attached to a role first.
+A user is attached to a role thanks to an Authorization.
+An Authorization is the object that attaches a user to a role and an optional organization.
+The organization defines the scope of the authorization.

+## The scope of authorizations

+An authorization can be limited to a certain organization, or it can be applied globally.
+It's called the scope of the authorization.
+The scope is only relevant to the Operational and User roles.
+Indeed, the Administrator roles give permissions outside of the organizations.

+## Authorizations conflicts

+A user cannot have two authorizations concerning the same scope.
+Bileto refuses to give two authorizations concerning the same organization to a user.

+However, two scopes can be in conflict (e.g. an authorization with a global scope, and another one associated to an organization).
+When the scope of two authorizations conflict with each other, it's the most specific one which applies (organization > global).

-Only one admin role can be given to a user.
+Also, only one administrator role can be given to a user.

+## The “Super” role

-Moreover, a special "super-admin" role is automatically created in the database and cannot be deleted, nor modified.
+A special Super role is automatically created in the database and cannot be deleted, nor modified.
 It has the unique `admin:*` permission, which means it gives access to everything in the administration.
 It is especially useful to recover from a mistake.
 For instance, in the case you've removed the permissions to manage roles from all the other admin roles.

-## Organization roles
+## Technical aspects

-The orga roles are applied to the actions available inside an organization (e.g. create a ticket, change the status of a ticket).

-Authorizations associated to the orga roles are associated to zero or one organization.
-If an authorization is not associated to an organization, it is applied to all the organizations.
-The authorization is applied in cascade to the sub-organizations.
-It is the most specific authorization which applies (sub-organization > organization > global).

-Permissions examples:

-- see the organization: `orga:see`
-    - manage the organization: `orga:manage`
-- list the users: `orga:list:users`
-    - manage the users: `orga:manage:users`
-- list the contracts: `orga:list:contracts`
-    - manage the contracts: `orga:manage:contracts`
-- create a ticket: `orga:create:tickets`
-- list all the tickets: `orga:list:tickets:all`
-- answer to tickets: `orga:create:tickets:messages`
-    - answer with confidential message: `orga:create:tickets:messages:confidential`
-    - answer with a solution: `orga:create:tickets:messages:solution`
-- update the ticket status: `orga:update:tickets:status`
-- update the ticket type: `orga:update:tickets:type`
-- update the ticket title: `orga:update:tickets:title`
-- update the ticket actors: `orga:update:tickets:actors`
-- update the ticket priority: `orga:update:tickets:priority`
-- see the ticket contract: `orga:see:tickets:contract`
-    - update the ticket contract: `orga:update:tickets:contract`

-## Granting roles to users
+### Granting roles to users

 You can grant a role to a user with the [`AuthorizationRepository`](/src/Repository/AuthorizationRepository.php):